enguerrand/tie/README.md

 - exiv2
 - gtk3
 - ncurses
+- inotify-tools (optional)

-Side note: You can also use tie if your are stuck on python 3.5.
+Side note: You can also use *tie* if your are stuck on python 3.5.
 Just checkout the branch python3.5-compat

 ## Installation
+### tie
 Once the above-mentioned dependencies are fulfilled, simply clone this git repo to a directory of your choice.
 The file tie.py at the root level is the executable to run.

+### tienotify
+When files are renamed or moved externally, *tie* must be told to update its index.
+This can be automated using the shellscript "tienotify.sh" in the scripts folder.

+This script is a wrapper for inotify.
+It needs exactly one command line argument: The path to your images directory.

+Whenever an image in that directory is deleted, created, modified or renamed, the script will update *tie*'s symlink index accordingly.

 ## Usage
 ### Command line